VertigoRay/Download-Fatmagul/README.md

 Otherwise, the blog will be parsed and will look at all the 'adf.ly' links to get the Mega URLs.
 This might help the OP get ad credit ... /shrug

+## NumberOfDownloadJobs

+The number of concurrent download jobs.

 # Example

 ```powershell